ericherman/mixing_asm_and_c/README.md

 # Mixing Assembly and C by Example

+Copyright (c) 2012,2017 Eric Herman

+Licensed under the terms of the GNU Lesser General Public License (LGPL) version 2.1 or at your option any later version.

 This _how to_ page is the result of a mental side-track I took as I was reading the excellent on-line book [ Programming from the Ground Up][1] ([or pdf][2]) as an introduction to x86 assembly programming.
 While I